Coming Q3 2026

 One complete URL, not just UTMs

-Campaign URLs often need parameters for internal tools like Salesforce, custom CRMs, or internal attribution systems.
-Trakr includes those in the same guided flow.
-One tool, one URL with everything in it.
+Campaign URLs often need parameters for Salesforce, CRMs, or internal attribution.
+Trakr includes those in the same flow.

 GA4 compliance check at creation time